w3c/webextensions/proposals/multiple_user_script_worlds.md

 world properties.
 Any existing worlds are not directly affected by `userScripts.configureWorld()` calls; however, the browser may revoke certain privileges (for instance, message calls from existing user script worlds may beging to fail if the extension sets `messaging` to false).
-This is inline with behavior extensions encounter when e.g. the extension is unloaded and the content script continues running.
+This is in line with behavior extensions encounter when e.g. the extension is unloaded and the content script continues running.